-Under current law, a person who in good faith acts, or attempts to act, in accordance with law governing anatomical gifts (R.C.
-2108.01 to 2108.12, 2108.15, 2108.17, and 2108.18) or the anatomical gift laws of another state, is not liable for damages in any civil action or subject to prosecution in any criminal proceeding for the act.
+Under former law, a person who in good faith acted, or attempted to act, in accordance with the law governing anatomical gifts or the anatomical gift laws of another state, was not be liable for damages in any civil action or subject to prosecution in any criminal proceeding for the person's actions.

-The bill grants immunity from liability to a person who acts in accordance with the laws governing anatomical gifts in Ohio or another state, or attempts in good faith to act in accordance with those laws.
-The immunity applies in a civil action, criminal prosecution, or administrative proceeding.

-The bill also specifies that neither the person making the anatomical gift nor the donor's estate is liable for any injury or damage that results from the making or using of the gift.
+The act similarly grants immunity from liability to a person who acts in accordance with the laws governing anatomical gifts in Ohio or another state, or attempts in good faith to act in accordance with those laws.
+As under former law, the immunity applies in a civil action or criminal prosecution, but the act adds that the immunity also applies in an administrative proceeding.
+The act further specifies that neither the person making the anatomical gift nor the donor's estate is liable for any injury or damage that results from the making or using of the gift.